Emergency Response at Mount Royal University

 Emergency Response Planning

-Mount Royal University (MRU) is committed to creating a safe and healthy living and learning environment.
-The health and safety of the MRU community (staff, students, and visitors) are the highest priority for Mount Royal Emergency Management.
+MRU is committed to creating a safe and healthy living and learning environment.
+The health and safety of the MRU community (staff, students, and visitors) are the highest priority for emergency management.
 Our emergency response planning ensures an active, efficient, and appropriate response for emergency management and helps to facilitate recovery.
 If there is an emergency on campus, the community could be notified through:

 - Fire alarm

 - Security Personnel

 - Website (http://www.mtroyal.ca)